shubham21155102/CoalSeamModellingAutomation/README.md

 # CoalSeamModellingAutomation

+### Note: Due to restrictions I can not compromise with data used

 # main.py

 The script provided reads geological data from an Excel file and generates a DXF file visualizing lithological columns.